mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/tablet_sensors.rst

 Perspective
     How much the brush is affected by the perspective assistant.
 Tangential Pressure
-    How much the brush is affected by the wheel on airbrush-simulating stylii.
+    How much the brush is affected by the wheel on airbrush-simulating styli.